 Optional Retirement Program (ORP)

+Eligible employees are notified of their ORP eligibility via an email from DocuSign sent by the Benefits and Leave Management Human Resources office.
 Eligibility is strictly determined by the job you perform and is not based on years of service or salary level.
-To be eligible to participate in ORP, an employee must: (1) initially be appointed on a full-time basis for four and one-half months or more; and (2) be appointed to a position otherwise eligible to participate in ORP.
+To be eligible to participate in ORP, an employee must: (1) initially be appointed on a full-time, continuous basis for 4 1/2 months or more; and (2) be appointed to a position otherwise eligible to participate in ORP.

 Here are a few examples of ORP eligible positions:

 - Faculty members whose duties include teaching and/or research as a principal activity

 - Faculty administrators responsible for teaching and research faculty